nielsl/mcdonald-et-al/README.md

 the GNU General Public License version 3, but we discourage its use.
 The current one will soon be available at http://bionsoftware.com

+#### Reference data

+RDP version 11.1 and Silva version 115 were used.

 #### Results

 The path to side-by-side comparison of PCR and RT species are,